Besides burnt and unburned charcoal, very little about grilling food is as simple as black and white.

 If you read the section earlier describing the levels of doneness, you know that each level has a signature feel.

-After you’ve gained some experience grilling steak, it becomes possible to judge whether or not it’s done as much as you want with a reasonable amount of accuracy.
+After you’ve gained some experience grilling steak, it becomes possible to judge whether it’s done as much as you want or not, with a reasonable amount of accuracy.
 Just give it a poke with your finger and compare what you feel to the chart.
 With a lot of repetition, you’ll get the hang of it.